 Match the thickness of the weft to the density of the natural hair.
 Too thick and the weave will bulge.
 Too thin and it will look sparse.

-Factor | What to Match | Why It Matters |
+| Blend Factor | What to Match | Why It Matters | Common Risk |

-Thickness | Match bulk to hair volume | Keeps the install flush and invisible |
+| Density | Natural hair volume | Keeps the install flat and balanced | Too much density creates bulk |

 Blending is technical—but once matched right, even trained eyes can’t detect the extension line.